-Recent topics have included: "are communities strengthened in a crisis?", "will increased awareness help end modern slavery?" and "should male and female mental health be approached differently?"
+Recent topics have included "are communities strengthened in a crisis?", "will increased awareness help end modern slavery?" and "should male and female mental health be approached differently?"

 The knowledge that students gain from Votes for Schools can be helpful for all sorts of situations.
-Current Year 13 student Olivia Bell talked about the to study Law at the University of Cambridge and
+Former Year 13 student Olivia Bell talked about the issues raised in one session in her interview for a place to study Law at the University of Cambridge and subsequently received an offer.